Ferris-Labs/site-draft/content/en/docs/DeveloperGuide/development-lifecycle.md

 Now that you have seen how it works it is probably best to delete the CRON expression and save the service.

-For a more detailed understanding of the CRON expression please check this page "CronJob" in the User Guide.
+For a more detailed understanding of the CRON expression please check this page [CronJob](/docs/developerguide/development-lifecycle/"CronJob") in the *User Guide*.

 In the above sections you have seen how basic services can be created and triggered in 3 ways.